biobakery/Maaslin2/README.md

 ## Description ##

 MaAsLin2 finds associations between microbiome multi-omics features and complex metadata in population-scale epidemiological studies.
-The software includes multiple analysis methods, filtering, normalization, and transformation options to customize analysis for your specific study.
+The software includes multiple analysis methods (including support for multiple covariates and repeated measures), filtering, normalization, and transfor options to customize analysis for your specific study.

 ## Requirements ##